History of the FIFA World Cup: 1990s

+The total attendance for the tournament of 3,587,538 remains the biggest in World Cup history.
+Despite soccer's relative lack of popularity in the host nation, the tournament was the most financially successful in World Cup history.
+It broke tournament records with an average attendance of 68,991 per match, marks that stood unbroken as of 2025 despite later expansion of the competition.

 The 1998 World Cup was held in France, and had an expanded format featuring 32 teams.
-Iran beat the Maldives in qualification by the widest margin in World Cup history – 17–0.
-In the finals, the second round match between France and Paraguay witnessed the first golden goal in World Cup history, as Laurent Blanc scored to give the hosts a 1–0 victory.
-Hosts France won the tournament by beating Brazil 3–0 in the final, with Brazilian star player Ronaldo being controversially capped for the match after having had a seizure hours before kickoff.
+Japan debuted in this tournament after defeating Iran 3-2 in a playoff.
+But Iran also qualified for the tournament after defeating Australia in the intercontinental playoffs on away goals.
+In the second round match between France and Paraguay witnessed the first golden goal in World Cup history, as Laurent Blanc scored to give the hosts a 1–0 victory.
+Hosts France won the tournament by beating Brazil 3–0 in the final, with Brazilian star player Ronaldo controversially playing in the match after having had a seizure hours before kickoff.
 Debutants Croatia finished a commendable third.